 The company's services or products may infringe upon the intellectual property rights of others.
 The company cannot be sure that its services and products do not infringe on the intellectual property rights of third parties, and it may have infringement claims asserted against it or against its clients.
 These claims could cost the company money, prevent it from offering some services or products, or damage its reputation.

 The company could face business and financial risk in implementing future dispositions or acquisitions.
 As part of the company's business strategy, it may from time to time consider disposing of existing technologies, products and businesses that may no longer be in alignment with its strategic direction, including transactions of a material size, or acquiring complementary technologies, products and businesses.
-Potential risks with respect to dispositions include difficulty finding buyers or alternative exit strategies on acceptable terms in a timely manner; potential loss of employees; and dispositions at unfavorable prices or on unfavorable terms, including relating to retained liabilities.
+Potential risks with respect to dispositions include difficulty finding buyers or alternative exit strategies on acceptable terms in a timely manner; potential loss of employees or clients; dispositions at unfavorable prices or on unfavorable terms, including relating to retained liabilities; and post closing indemnity claims.
 Any acquisitions may result in the incurrence of substantial additional indebtedness or contingent liabilities.
 Acquisitions could also result in potentially dilutive issuances of equity securities and an increase in amortization expenses related to intangible assets.
 Additional potential risks associated with acquisitions include integration difficulties; difficulties in maintaining or enhancing the profitability of any acquired business; risks of entering markets in which the company has no or limited prior experience; potential loss of employees or failure to maintain or renew any contracts of any acquired business; and expenses of any undiscovered or potential liabilities of the acquired product or business, including relating to employee benefits contribution obligations or environmental requirements.
 Further, with respect to both dispositions and acquisitions, management's attention could be diverted from other business concerns.
 Adverse credit conditions could also affect the company's ability to consummate dispositions or acquisitions.
 The risks associated with dispositions and acquisitions could have a material adverse effect upon the company's business, financial condition and results of operations.
 There can be no assurance that the company will be successful in consummating future dispositions or acquisitions on favorable terms or at all.